wxie2017/wxie2017.github.io/pages/speech/story_of_rooster_2.md

 I was younger.
 Trust me, dear audience, contest chair.
 I was much younger.

-Many many years ago, when I was a little kid, my family lived in a large flat building together with 6 other families.
+When I was a little kid, my family lived in a large flat building together with 6 other families.
 We shared a huge front yard.

-I still remember that a warm spring morning, the bright sunshine streamed over the spacious yard.
-A young man walked into the yard, carrying two large bamboo baskets over his shoulder.

-A street vendor, we kids yelled and ran joyfully around him to see what he was selling.
-The young man slowly put down the 2 baskets, and opened one of them.

-Alas!
-In the basket, there were chickens, all those yellow, hairy, cute chickens.
-We dared to touch those little things, and they even pecked our fingers.
+I still remember that a warm spring morning, a street vendor walked into the sunny yard and began to sell chickens. we kids ran around him and dared to touch those little things, and they even pecked our fingers.

-We all could not help having some.

 "Mama, could you buy some chickens?"
 "Go to ask your dad."
 "Dad, could you buy some chickens?"
 "Go to ask your mom.
 She has all the money."
+"Mama..."

-I wish I had learned Table Topics at that time.
+I wish I had learned Table Topics skills at that time.

 Finally, several families bought a few chickens.
 My parents bought a dozen.
 We brothers promised to raise them carefully.